 ACTION STEPS: Please check out the links below and support if possible.
 These action steps were identified by the various Tribal Entities featured in the film:

 - STANDING ROCK: Support Standing Rock Sioux Tribe’s continued efforts in the Dakota Access Pipeline Battle

 - THE NATAWANI COALITION: dedicated to preserving Hopi farming traditions, strengthening the local Hopi food system

 - HOPI TUTSKWA PERMACULTURE: to create community-based solutions in order to pass knowledge to future generations

 - THE AMBO FUND: Water for The Klamath – Seeding Justice

-WATER FUND: Please consider donating to a general fund that will be distributed by our Native Production Team to various Tribal-led water protection projects and programs.
+WATER PROTECTION FUND: Please consider donating to A Reflection of Life’s Water Protection Fund.
+We have raised $7,000 to date and hope to reach $10,000.
+All funds will distributed by our Native Production Team to various Native-led water protection projects and programs.